gsauthof/somake/README.md

 102).
 Sun make's `.make.state` file (that is used for hidden dependency and command dependency tracking) sometimes causes more harm than good - e.g. when outdated dependencies aren't removed (e.g. when one converts a target group into a target list).
+Or when include files are regenerated unconditionally (cf. `test/empty_cmd.mf`).

 The distributed make that comes with OpenOffice is [also named DMake][oodmake].
 It seems that it was independently developed of Sun's